stdlib-js/stdlib/tools/remark/plugins/remark-img-equations-src-urls/README.md

 The function accepts the following `options`:

--   **dir**: directory containing SVG equations.
+-   **dir**: directory containing equation images.
 Default: `./docs/img/`.
 -   **prefix**: filename prefix.
 Default: `equation_`.

-By default, the plugin attempts to resolve SVG equations relative to each processed Markdown file.
+By default, the plugin attempts to resolve equation images relative to each processed Markdown file.
 The default directory is `./docs/img/`.
 To specify an alternative directory, including an absolute directory, set the `dir` option.

 ```javascript
 var opts = {